Plein Air Painting Program for members Update – by Charlie Spratt

 We meet on location at 9:30 am and finish at noon.
 Most artists are happy to put their work on display but it is your choice.
 Occasionally, some artists gather at a local restaurant for lunch after.
 There is no structured instruction during these sessions – everyone is expected to bring their own supplies and work independently.
 However, if you are a beginner or looking for advice and information, please let us know so we can be of assistance.

 It is that easy and open to all members.

+There are a lot of great things that can come from plein air painting.
+First, there is the simple enjoyment from painting with friends in the fresh air and sharing the adventures of new places.
 But there is much more!
-With time and effort, by painting outside, we can learn to perceive colour and the effects of light on shadows and reflections in ways only seasoned artists can appreciate.
-Plein air painting can make major improvements to one’s work, whether it’s studio landscapes, portraiture or any other genre.
-In time, plein air painting can teach us to see as artists.
-I know this to be true from years of instructing and painting outdoors in all seasons.
+With time and effort, by painting outside, you can learn to perceive colour and the effects of light on shadows and reflections in new ways.
+Plein air painting can make major improvements to one’s work, whether it’s a studio landscape, portrait or any other genre.
+“In time, plein air painting teaches us to see as artists.
+I know this to be true from years of instructing and painting outdoors in all seasons” – Charlie Spratt

-Charles Spratt CSPWC OSA SCA
+Charlie Spratt OSA CSPWC SCA

 Charles Spratt, artist, teacher, has been painting professionally for 40 years.
 He has painted the landscape and given painting workshops from the BC West Coast to Nova Scotia and Newfoundland.